 Here are some useful tips you need to know before traveling to Russia:

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at National University of Science and Technology (MISIS)!
+Some of these might help you to study for a Master at National University of Science and Technology (MISIS)!